fmselab/ct-competition/index.md

 If an already existing tool is presented, the authors should present a paper introducing the tool and the performance obtained with the models given as example by the competition organizers (short paper).

 ## Important Dates
-- mid October 2021, release of the beanchmarks for training
+- mid October 2021, release of the benchmarks for training
 - beginning of January 2022, submission of the papers and tools (with the results over the benchmarks)
-- April 2022, competition with new benchamrks and comparison among all the accepted tools
+- April 2022, competition with new benchmarks and comparison among all the accepted tools

 ### Jury
 - ....